 Exercise training and physical activity are not part of the usual medical student’s curriculum and this may explain why the level of referral to such schemes is extremely low.
-The uptake and completion of prescribed exercise programmes is even lower.
-Analysis of a number of these schemes shows that such referral systems do not increase physical fitness, health related quality of life or exercise habit in the longer term.
+The uptake and completion of prescribed exercise programmes are even lower.
+Analysis of a number of these schemes shows that such referral systems do not increase physical fitness, health-related quality of life, or exercise habits in the longer term.
 The idea of exercise on prescription sounds great but more attention needs to be paid to barriers to attendance and continued adherence.
-Some of the factors which have been identified are poor organisation of the scheme, inconvenient opening hours, poor social support and exercise leaders lacking motivational skills.
+Some of the factors which have been identified are a poor organisation of the scheme, inconvenient opening hours, poor social support, and exercise leaders lacking motivational skills.

 The QOF scheme

 Prescribing exercise is not part of the thinking of most general practitioners.
 They have quite enough on their plates and there is no reward for sending the patient to a sporting facility.
 This is unlike the situation for many aspects of preventive medicine in general practice.

 The system called the Quality and Outcomes Framework (QOF) decides a good proportion of the GP’s income.
 The GP is rewarded for including patients on the obesity register, for getting their blood pressure or blood sugar to an acceptable level, and for prescribing a number of drugs which the NHS recommends.
 Payment is also made for referral to various agencies for support and education.
 However, among hundreds of indicators, there is only one related to exercise and that is the number of patients with COPD referred to pulmonary rehabilitation.
 Otherwise, there is no incentive at all for screening for physical activity or for encouraging physical activity.